george-hawkins/arf-drone/pixhawk-setup.md

 TODO: add pointer to [`windows-vm.md`](windows-vm.md) and add note on the need to add a [USB filter](windows-vm.md#usb-filters) for the Pixhawk.

+Previously I've referred to the software running on the flight controller as the flight stack - here I refer to it as the Pixhawk firmware as this is how its referred to in MP and QGC.

 Drivers
 -------